 - 1 tablespoon orange juice

-- 80 grams sourdough discard at room temperature
+- 80 g sourdough discard at room temperature

 Instructions

-- Then whisk flour, baking powder, baking soda, orange zest, and salt together in a large bowl.
+- Mix the dry ingredients.
+In a large mixing bowl, whisk together the flour, baking powder, baking soda, orange zest, and salt.
 Set aside.

-- In a separate bowl, add oil, both sugars and sour cream.
-Whisk until cohesively combined, about 30 to 40 seconds.
-Then add egg, milk, orange juice, and vanilla.
-Whisk until fully incorporated, then add sourdough discard and whisk until fully incorporated.
+- Mix the wet ingredients.
+In a separate bowl, whisk together the oil, both sugars, and sour cream until well combined, about 30–40 seconds.
+Add the egg, milk, orange juice, and vanilla extract, and whisk until smooth.
+Stir in the sourdough discard until fully incorporated.